 The kitchen is equipped with a refrigerator, stove, microwave oven, coffee maker, electric water heater and a coffee set.
-Coffee for your meeting can easily be made on the spot, and the Restaurant Cafe Chapman, located downstairs, is the perfect place for lunch.
+Coffee for your meeting can easily be made on the spot, and the Restaurant Susisaari, located downstairs, is the perfect place for lunch.

 A traverse is a wall, berm, fortification or building perpendicular to the shadow road, blocking direct gun fire in the entrenchment.
 The traverse divides the defence line into two independent parts.